Skip to main content

 Gratitude visit

-In gratitude visit, you write a letter to a benefactor thanking them for the gift you received and read the letter to them in person.
-The purpose of the exercise is to express your gratitude in a thoughtful and purposeful manner beyond the cursory “thank you” note.
-Instructions for the gratitude visit are as below (Seligman, 2002):
+In a gratitude visit, you write a letter to a benefactor thanking them for the gift you received and read the letter to them in person.
+The exercise aims to express your gratitude thoughtfully and purposefully beyond the cursory “thank you” note.
+Instructions for the gratitude visit are as follows (Seligman, 2002):

 Not everyone would be comfortable delivering a letter of gratitude to someone they haven’t met in years.
-There is good news though.
-A study showed that all three formats of the gratitude visit – in person, or over the phone, or by mailing the letter either by standard or electronic mail are equally effective (Schueller, 2012).
+There is good news, though.
+A study showed that all three formats of the gratitude visit—in person, over the phone, or by mailing the letter, either by standard or electronic mail—are equally effective (Schueller, 2012).

 Grateful contemplation